 Buyers who spring for an official Phone 1 case might appreciate its clarity out-of-the-box (the case is also, not surprisingly, transparent); however, expect prints to adhere to it far more readily, and require more elbow grease to buff out, than on the phone itself.

-At launch, Nothing serves up the Phone 1 in two finishes: a black model and a white one – with the former offering a more understated appearance, while the latter serves to accentuate that standout design element in a way that's sure to get people talking when you walk into a bar and casually plonk it down on the table.
+Nothing serves up the Phone 1 in two finishes: a black model and a white one – with the former offering a more understated appearance, while the latter accentuates those standout design elements in a way that's sure to get people talking, when you whip it out.

 Despite its straight sides, the edges of the recycled aluminum frame are subtly rounded to ensure that the Phone 1 is more comfortable in the hand than you'd expect and, what's more, it feels lighter than its build might suggest – at 193.5g, it sits below the 200-gram threshold beyond which a device's weight starts to feel noticeable.